 Also, if you sell your home for a profit, you may exclude up to $250,000 in gains ($500,000 for married couples filing jointly).

-Improvements can get pricey—unexpected issues often arise.
-Experts recommend a 10–20% contingency fund.
+Improvements can get pricey.
+Unexpected issues often arise, and experts recommend a 10-20% contingency fund.

 Here are smart ways to stay on track: